“No science is immune from the infection of politics and the corruption of power.”

 Since we have so many of these reports surfacing in the MSM which focus on funding and the poor quality of science journals there is a much deeper reason why this discipline is undergoing a serious decline.
-Rupert Sheldrake offers some answers in his 2011 book: The Science Delusion (a veiled swipe at evangelical atheist Richard Dawkins’ The God Delusion) where he questions many of science’s basic ‘truths’, revealing them to be a mixture of assumption and ideologically-based conjecture.
+Rupert Sheldrake offers some answers in his 2011 book: The Science Delusion (a rebuttal at evangelical atheist Richard Dawkins’ The God Delusion) where he questions many of science’s basic ‘truths’, revealing them to be a mixture of assumption and ideologically-based conjecture.
 He lays out ten core beliefs of modern science, listing some of the fallacies that illustrate the “little picture” mentality and why, as it chases its own tail, it forces the rest of us to do the same:

 1. Everything is essentially mechanical.
 Dogs, for example, are complex mechanisms, rather than living organisms with goals of their own.
 Even people are machines, “lumbering robots”, in Richard Dawkins’s vivid phrase, with brains that are like genetically programmed computers.

 2. All matter is unconscious.
 It has no inner life or subjectivity or point of view.
 Even human consciousness is an illusion produced by the material activity of brains.